mlswg/mls-protocol/draft-ietf-mls-protocol.md

 : version
     version:
     : The MLS protocol version expressed as a string `<major>.<minor>`.
-If omitted the version is "1.0", which corresponds to MLS ProtocolVersion mls10.
-If for some reason the version number in the MIME type parameter differs from the ProtocolVersion embedded in the protocol, the protocol takes precedence.
+If omitted, the version is "1.0", which corresponds to MLS ProtocolVersion mls10.
+If for some reason the version number in the media type parameter differs from the ProtocolVersion embedded in the protocol, the protocol takes precedence.

 Encoding considerations:
 : MLS messages are represented using the TLS presentation language [RFC8446].
-Therefore MLS messages need to be treated as binary data.
+Therefore, MLS messages need to be treated as binary data.

 Security considerations: